travelerjoy85/node-workshop/README.md

   * Fork this repository and clone it in a new Cloud9 workspace.
   * As you open the project in Cloud9, open notice there is a file called `.gitignore`.
 Open this file to check its contents.
   * Notice that the `.gitignore` file contains one line that says "`node_modules`".
 What this is doing is telling Git that it should ignore the contents of the `node_modules` directory.
 Since the code in there comes from the outside world, we don't need to save it in our repo.
   * **All the code of this workshop will go in master**.
-After your first commit, push and create a pull-request.
-Then, create a pull-request after each exercise.
+After your first commit, push and create a pull-request titled "Nodes basic workshop - _yourName_".
+  * After each exercise, commit your changes and push.

 ### First program
-  * Create a file called `hello-world.js` .
+  * Create a file called `hello-world.js`.
 In it, write a simple node program that outputs "`Hello World!`" to the console.
   * Add an instruction to your program that will output "`Hello World Again!!`" 10 seconds after the program was run.
   * Save, commit and push.

 ### A wild interval has appeared!
 If you never tried `setInterval`, give it a try first.
-It works the same way as `setTimeout`, takes a callback function and a time in milliseconds.
+Like `setTimeout`, it takes a callback function and a time in milliseconds.
 But instead of calling your callback once, it calls it **once every x milliseconds**.
 In this exercise, you'll have to mimic what setInterval is doing but **only with `setTimeout`**!

 Your exercise: Write a piece of code using `setTimeout` that prints "Hello World!" every 10 seconds forever.